-The updated packages might be problematic.
-Of course, the developers will test the packages thoroughly before pushing them into the repositories.
-But sometimes they might push unstable, and problematic packages unknowingly which will eventually damage our systems.
-You just want to save a bandwidth.
-Say for example, you don’t want to update a package that consumes more than 300 MB.
+Sometimes, you will just want to save the bandwidth.
+Say for example, you don't want to update a package that consumes more than 500 MB.
 So that you can simply hold it back from being upgraded.
-These are some reasons that I find to prevent a package from updating.
+These are a few reasons that I can say to prevent a package from updating.
 The reasons might be different and vary for you.
-Whatever it is , if you want to hold a package go on and find out yourself.
+Whatever it is , if you want to hold a package, this tutorial will help you to do so.

-We can lock the package either in Command line (using apt-get) or graphical way (using Synaptic package manager).
-Both are easy to follow.
+We can lock the package either from Command line (using apt-get) or graphical way (using Synaptic package manager).
+Both are easy.

 The command line way (Using apt-get)